PipocaSw/PipocaQDA/functional_specification/object-fragments.md

 ## User-defined fields

-- Definition
-- Owner

-## Automatic fields

-- Unique identifier
-- Created date/time/user
+- Source
-- Updated date/time/user
+- Specification

 ## Methods

-- Create
+- Create from Source identifier and Specification
 - Content - return the content of the source fragment
 - Tag - Assign a quality to a fragment
 - Untag - Unassign a quality to a fragment
-- Qualities - Retrieve all qualities assigned to a fragment
+- Qualities - Retrieve all qualities assigned to (all/some of?) a fragment

 ## Validation

 - Current user has required privileges
-- Attempt to delete quality that is assigned to fragments
+- Invalid specification